HTTPArchive/almanac.httparchive.org/src/content/en/2019/ecommerce.md

   )
 }}

 The median desktop ecommerce platform page loads 108 requests and 2.7 MB.
 The median weight for _all_ desktop pages is 74 requests and [1.9 MB](./page-weight#page-weight).
 In other words, ecommerce pages make nearly 50% more requests than other web pages, with payloads around 35% larger.
-By comparison, the [amazon.com](https://amazon.com) home page makes around 300 requests on first load, for a page weight of around 5 MB, and [ebay.com](https://ebay.com) makes around 150 requests for a page weight of approximately 3 MB.
+By comparison, the <a hreflang="en" href="https://amazon.com">amazon.com</a> home page makes around 300 requests on first load, for a page weight of around 5 MB, and <a hreflang="en" href="https://ebay.com">ebay.com</a> makes around 150 requests for a page weight of approximately 3 MB.
 The page weight and number of requests for home pages on ecommerce platforms is slightly smaller on mobile at every percentile, but around 10% of all ecommerce home pages load more than 7 MB and make over 200 requests.

 This data accounts for home page payload and requests without scrolling.
 Clearly there are a significant proportion of sites that appear to be retrieving more files (the median is over 100), with a larger total payload, than should be necessary for first load.
 See also: [Third-party requests and bytes](#third-party-requests-and-bytes) below.